PHart3/colimits-agda/Colimit-code/README.md

 - The `Create/` folder contains the proof of **Theorem 18** of the paper, which states that the forgetful functor creates all tree-indexed colimits.
   It uses `Cos-WC/`.

+- The `OFS-Preserve/` folder contains the proof that the coslice colimit preserves the left class of an OFS on Type, which is asserted in **Section 7** of the paper, as the first corollary of **Lemma 22** (which itself is formalized at `../HoTT-Agda/core/lib/wild-cats/Diag-ty-OFS.agda`).

 ## Naming of Individual Files